 - ensure the documentation is made available on request to a compliance certifier or a WorkSafe inspector, and

-Where a compliance certifier is asked to issue a location compliance certificate during Alert Level 2, and they are not able to visit the site or organise a site visit through another compliance certifier, they may consider issuing a conditional location certificate in accordance with the Health and Safety at Work (Hazardous Substances) Regulations 2017 if:
+Where a compliance certifier is asked to issue a location compliance certificate, and they are not able to visit the site or organise a site visit through another compliance certifier as a direct consequence of the COVID-19 Alert Level, they may consider issuing a conditional location certificate in accordance with the Health and Safety at Work (Hazardous Substances) Regulations 2017 if:

 - the compliance certifier has visited that specific site for the immediately preceding certificate, and